-This is the blog of the feature writing class at the University of San Francisco for Spring semester 2015.
-I'm leaving some of the old links up for awhile.
+This is the blog of the Magazine Writing class at the University of San Francisco for Fall semester 2017.

 Sunday, February 22, 2015